junxit/us-congress-bills-109/metadata.md

 - 2006-09-11 — Committee on Resources discharged.
 - 2006-09-11 — Committee on Resources discharged.
 - 2006-09-11 — Placed on the Union Calendar, Calendar No. 385.
+- 2006-09-20 — Considered under suspension of the rules. (consideration: CR H6757-6765)
+- 2006-09-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5450.
+- 2006-09-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-20 — Mr. Ehlers moved to suspend the rules and pass the bill, as amended.
+- 2006-09-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6757-6761)
+- 2006-09-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6757-6761)